As rivers dry up, Chile copper mines turn to the Pacific for water

-CAIMANES, Chile (Reuters) - Alvaro Badillo remembers a time when his dad would take him fishing in the stream just a stone’s throw away from the dusty streets of their small hometown of Caimanes in central Chile.
+CAIMANES, Chile, April 12 (Reuters) - Alvaro Badillo remembers a time when his dad would take him fishing in the stream just a stone’s throw away from the dusty streets of their small hometown of Caimanes in central Chile.

 Now, like countless communities that dot the arid valleys north of the capital, Santiago, Caimanes is left with a dry riverbed.